RobertBaruch/dergwasm/Examples/README.md

 Hello, World!
 ```

 Finally, we call the module's `_start` function.
-At some point the code calls the environment to print out `Hello, World!` (with a newline) and then exist.
+At some point the code calls the environment to print out `Hello, World!` (with a newline) and then exits.

 ## hello_world.c (optimized)